CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 The CodinGame SDK is regularly updated and improved.
 This document lets you know what changed in the latest releases.

+## Next Release

+### 🐞 Bug fix

+- TooltipModule would sometimes show an empty tooltip block
+- Fixed TooltipModule taking up a lot of characters in the game result from the allowed quota

 ## 3.15.1

 ### 🐞 Bug fix